mokoranyAli/ReadByView/README.md

 ## Example
 - import ReadByview

-- declare your array of UIImage like :
+- declare your array of UIImage like:

 ```swift
 let photots =